July 9, 2025

 Convenience

-Requires detailed banking information and often in-person requests
+Requires detailed banking information for each transfer

 Set up once for recurring payments with minimal maintenance